joshkalapos/joshkalapos.github.io/_posts/Fall2019/2019-11-29-readinglist.markdown

 Maybe I will write some words about each book after I finish reading them, but I would not count on it.

-### Blueprint: The Evolutionary Origins of a Good Society (October 16th - )

-This book I have in physical print.
-Cross country post-season is starting so maybe I'll read during bus rides.
-Update: Putting this book off a lot by reading other books but eventually I will finish it.

 ### With the Old Breed - Eugene Sledge (November 23rd - November 27th)

 Figured that a lot of the books that I have been reading have been from authors